 Your product is luxurious.
 Your service is top notch.
 When customers describe your company, they speak in superlatives.
 BMW considers its cars to be “the ultimate driving machine.”

-Superior Customer Service:
+4. Superior Customer Service

 You are always there for your customers.
 You give them peace of mind.
 They know they can count on you and your staff.
+Zappos, the online seller of shoes and other goods, positions itself as a “service company” that’s dedicated to “providing the very best customer service, customer experience, and company culture.”

 Your product or service inspires people to think outside the box.
-Apple told customers to “think different” with pictures of brilliant minds such as Albert Einstein and Pablo Picasso.
+Apple once told customers to “think different” with pictures of brilliant minds such as Albert Einstein and Pablo Picasso.

 Some companies use humor or reverse psychology as their unique selling proposition.
-The makers of Charmin tissue created silly commercials that showed a store manager constantly telling his customers “please don’t squeeze the Charmin,” as if the toilet tissue was so soft, people couldn’t help themselves.
+The makers of Charmin tissue created silly commercials that showed a store manager constantly telling his customers “Please don’t squeeze the Charmin,” as if the toilet tissue was so soft, people couldn’t help themselves.

 A version of this article was originally published on January 30, 2014.